Hashino/Spectro/examples/mathematics-dupla.md

 - Student passively receives information
 - Mistakes are corrected immediately
 - Progress measured by standardized assessments
-- Focus on getting "right" answers
+- Focus on getting "correct" answers

 ### Spectro Approach:

-#### 1. Establishing the Dupla
+#### 1. Establishing the Partnership
 - Begin by acknowledging both parties bring valuable knowledge
-- The educator brings technical knowledge; the learner brings lived experience and questions
+- The educator brings technical knowledge; the learner brings lived experience and inquiries
 - Create agreement about mutual respect and shared responsibility

-#### 2. Centering Questions [/]
+#### 2. Centering Inquiries ◈
-Instead of starting with answers, begin with questions:
+Instead of starting with answers, begin with inquiries:
-- "What does algebra mean to you?"
+- "What does algebra signify to you?"
-- "Where do you see patterns in your daily life?"
+- "Where do you observe patterns in your daily existence?"
-- "What would you want to do if you understood these concepts?"
+- "What would you desire to accomplish if you understood these concepts?"

-#### 3. Student-Controlled Learning [o]
+#### 3. Learner-Directed Learning ◆
-- Let the learner set the pace
+- Let the learner establish the rhythm
 - Offer multiple ways to engage with concepts (visual, kinesthetic, narrative)
 - Allow exploration of tangents and connections to personal interests
-- Support learner in choosing their own goals and measures of progress
+- Support learner in choosing their own objectives and measures of progress

-#### 4. Infinite Love [~]
+#### 4. Boundless Compassion ◇
 - Celebrate struggle as part of learning
-- Reframe "mistakes" as valuable information
+- Reframe "errors" as valuable information
 - Maintain faith in the learner's capacity
-- Create emotional safety for taking risks
+- Create emotional security for taking risks

-#### 5. Self-Care [=]
+#### 5. Self-Preservation ◊
 - Educator monitors their own frustration and takes breaks when needed
 - Learner is supported in recognizing when they need rest or different approaches
-- Both parties practice saying "I don't know" without shame
+- Both parties practice saying "I don't understand" without shame

 ## Sample Session

-**Opening**: "What questions are you bringing to our time together today?"
+**Opening**: "What inquiries are you bringing to our time together today?"

 **Exploration**: Learner shares confusion about linear equations.
-Instead of explaining immediately, educator asks: "Can you show me what you think this equation is trying to tell us?"
+Instead of explaining immediately, educator asks: "Can you show me what you think this equation is attempting to communicate to us?"

 **Collaborative Investigation**: Together, they explore the equation using real-world examples meaningful to the learner's experience - perhaps calculating costs for a community event or analyzing patterns in music.

-**Question Generation**: Session ends not with answers but with new questions: "What other patterns might work this way?
+**Inquiry Generation**: Session ends not with answers but with fresh inquiries: "What other patterns might function this way?
 How might this connect to things you care about?"

 **Reflection**: Both parties reflect on what they learned - about mathematics and about each other.